 Florida's Gulf Coast is especially vulnerable to storm surge.

-Helene came ashore about 150 miles (240 kilometres) north of Tampa in the Florida Panhandle and still managed to cause drowning deaths in the Tampa area due to surges that were about five to eight feet (1.5 to 2.5 metres) above normal tide levels.
+Helene came ashore about 180 miles (290 kilometers) north of Tampa and still caused drowning deaths in the Tampa area due to storm surges that were about 5 to 8 feet (1.5 to 2.5 meters) above normal tide levels.

 Milton is forecast to cross central Florida and dump as much as 18 inches (46 centimetres) of rain while heading toward the Atlantic Ocean, according to the hurricane centre.